 For best consideration, please submit your application materials by 4:00 p.m.
 (MST) on January 6, 2020.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

-Salary will be determined by NIH guidelines for postdoctoral fellowships.
+Salary will be in line with NIH guidelines for post-doctoral fellowships.

 Please include the following documents with your application:

 1) A cover letter describing your fit with this position, including a statement of professional interests, experience, and training.
 The University is committed to building a diverse and inclusive educational environment.
 Please include in your cover letter information about how you will advance this commitment through your service, teaching, and research